d-k-ivanov/d-k-ivanov.github.io/about.md

 ## Skills

-* Unix и Linux services
+* Various knowledge of Unix и Linux services
-* Windows-based services
+* Various knowledge of Windows-based services
-* Development in various programming languages
+* Development skills in various programming languages
-* Virtualization and emulation technologies
+* Various knowledge of virtualization and emulation technologies
-* RDBMS and NoSQL
+* Knowledge of RDBMS and NoSQL, ability to write code for them (lua included)
-* Some of payment standards (e.g. ISO 8583 and PCI DSS)
+* Some knowledge of payment standards (e.g. ISO 8583 and PCI DSS)
-* Cloud Solutions
+* Various knowledge Cloud Solutions
-* Technical documentation
+* Technical and sales documentation
-* Project management
+* Project management and workflow
-* Hardware
+* Various hardware

 ***